-Student Conduct Code
+Important Note Regarding Student Conduct Code

-In order to preserve a positive learning environment for all, Windward Community College's Campus Security personnel may request identification of students; and, as deemed necessary, may require cooperation in receiving guidance and direction.
+In order to preserve a positive learning environment for all, Windward Community College's Campus Security personnel may request identification of students.
+Also, if deemed necessary, students may be required to cooperate when they are provided with guidance and direction from Campus Security personnel.